dnltsk/space-time-mobility-vis/README.md

 - rethink pre-render approach: a true BFF would be a better fit
 - upgrade to D3v4
-- change VanillaJS code to RiotJS & ReactJS & Bootstrap & MochaJS
+- change VanillaJS code to RiotJS & ReduxJS & Bootstrap & MochaJS
 - set up CI pipeline